00013557/tele_eats/README.md

 Welcome to **TeleEats**, a food delivery mini application!
 Follow the instructions below to set up and run the project on your local machine.

-## **How to Run Project**
+# How to Setup & Run this Project

+### Install NodeJs (Ignore If Already Installed)
+1. Visit the official Node.js website: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+2. Download the Node.js installer
+3. Run the installer
-Follow the steps below to set up and run the project manually.
+4. Follow the prompts in the installer

----

-### **❖ Install Node.js** *(Ignore if already installed*)
-Wait for the installation to complete.
-(Note: requires internet access).

-Once the installation is complete, you can run the backend server by using the following command:

-bash
-npm start
-Your backend should now be running.

-❖ Steps to Run Frontend & Admin Panel of the Project
+> **IMPORTANT:** First Run Backend then Frontend & Admin

+## Setup Instructions

+### Steps To Setup Backend Of The Project
+1. Open Project Folder In VS Code
+2. Open Integrated Terminal
+   - Right Click on Sidebar > Select "Open In Integrated Terminal"
+3. Type `npm install` and press Enter and Wait for Installation to be completed (requires Internet)

-1. Setup Frontend & Admin Panel
+### Steps To Run Frontend & Admin Panel Of The Project
-Open the TeleEats project folder in VS Code.
+1. Open Project Folder In VS Code

-Open the Integrated Terminal in the project directory:
+2. Open Integrated Terminal in project directory

-Right-click on the sidebar in VS Code.

-Select "Open in Integrated Terminal".
+   - Right Click on Sidebar > Select "Open In Integrated Terminal"

-In the terminal, type the following command to install dependencies for the frontend and admin panel:

-bash
-npm install
-Wait for the installation to complete.
-(Note: requires internet access).
+3. Type `npm install` and press Enter and Wait for Installation to be completed (requires Internet)

-After installation, you will see the 'node_modules' folder in the sidebar.
+4. After Installation You will See 'node_modules' Folder in the Sidebar

-2. Running the Frontend & Admin Panel
-In the terminal, type the following command to start the development server:

-bash
-npm run dev
-After running the command, your project will start automatically in your default web browser.

-Additional Information
-Backend runs on Node.js, and the API communicates with the MongoDB database.

-Frontend is built with React and served using Vite for fast development.

-Admin Panel allows managing user orders, adding food items, etc.

-Common Errors and Troubleshooting
-Error: "Could not find module..."
-Solution: Ensure that all dependencies are installed by running npm install in both backend and frontend/admin directories.

-Error: "Port 4000 is already in use"
-Solution: You can either stop the process using the port or modify the port in the .env file.

-Thank you for using TeleEats!
-If you encounter any issues, feel free to reach out or refer to the official documentation.
+5. After that type `npm run dev` in terminal
+6. Now Your Project Will Start In Your Default Web Browser